netdata/netdata/collectors/statsd.plugin/README.md

 ```
 The function is smart enough to call `nc` just once and pass all the metrics to it.
 It will also automatically switch to TCP if the metrics to send are above 1000 bytes.

-If you have gotten thus far, make sure to check out our [Community Forums](https://community.netdata.cloud) to share your experience using Netdata with StatsD.
+If you have gotten thus far, make sure to check out our [community forums](https://community.netdata.cloud) to share your experience using Netdata with StatsD.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fcollectors%2Fstatsd.plugin%2FREADME&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)